rhizomatics/ha_remote_logger/README.md

 ![Choose Integration](https://remote-logger.rhizomatics.org.uk/assets/images/config_choose.png){width=400}

+### Event Based Logging

-However, a YAML change is required to the Home Assistant [System Log](https://www.home-assistant.io/integrations/system_log/) integration, to enable event forwarding for `system_log_event`.
+If choosing event based logging over the Python root logger, then a YAML change is required to the Home Assistant [System Log](https://www.home-assistant.io/integrations/system_log/) integration, to enable event forwarding for `system_log_event`.
+This is not required if using the default Python root logger approach.

 ```yaml title="Home Assistant Configuration"
 system_log: